rajshree2000/ResCo/README.md

 Our team is still new to dart and firebase, so it took alot of time in setting up the initials.
 ## Accomplishments that we're proud of
 ✅ Donate easily.
 Our network of NGOs will connect with you. <br>
-✅ Submit request for any requirement and explore donations.
+✅ Submit request for any requirement and explore donations.<br>
-✅ Proper authentication before donation passed on.
+✅ Proper authentication before donation passed on.<br>
-✅ Read how your donation helped someone.
+✅ Read how your donation helped someone.<br>
-✅ No direct contact between donator and donate.
+✅ No direct contact between donator and donate.<br>
-✅ Privacy maintained at all stages.
+✅ Privacy maintained at all stages.<br>

 ## What we learned
 We were able to develop a flutter based app partially.
 We learnt about constructing structure of a business and network based app.
 We also learnt about tackling various privacy issues one can raise for an app.

 ## What's next for ResCo
-✅ Creating a all volunteer driven social startup.
+✅ Creating a all volunteer driven social startup.<br>
-✅ Connecting with NGOs.
+✅ Connecting with NGOs.<br>
-✅ Growing the reach.
+✅ Growing the reach.<br>
-✅ Decentralizing the system with Campus focused groups.
+✅ Decentralizing the system with Campus focused groups.<br>
-✅ Reduce carbon consumption extensively.
+✅ Reduce carbon consumption extensively.<br>